Andy-UTAS/POLUS/docs/partII/digital.md

 !!! question "Exerscise 1"
     Explain the physics origins of each of the above electromagnetic properties of materials

-Mordern electronics rely largely on _digital_ systems, which in contrast to their analogue sybling, are much simpler, and are inherently ready to be connected together to make complex systems.
+Mordern electronics rely largely on _digital_ systems, which in contrast to their analogue sibling, are much simpler, and are inherently ready to be connected together to make complex systems.
 We are not going to go too far into the weeds of how exactly one builds a machine for computation, but we are going to have a bit of a glance.

 ### Logic